What Does it Take to Create IoT-based Remote Camera Control System

 - Not doing regular check-in meetings.
 A recommended methodology is the Agile development process, wherein controls and checks are made to resolve problems early.

 - The end user is not providing information and support.

 - Developers cannot adapt to technology challenges like API integrations.

 Recommendations for a speedy development process

-- If your in-house developers are not experienced enough to create this system or not familiar with the code, it is recommended that you outsource the project.
+- If your in-house developers are not experienced enough to create this system or are not familiar with the code, it is recommended that you outsource the project.

 - Have parallel development for iOS and Android versions of the system.
-If a browser, Windows or Linux based version is needed, then it should also require its own separate team.
+If a browser, Windows or Linux-based version is needed, then it should also require its own separate team.

 - Always require an MVP before the final version.

-This is just one iteration of how IoT is shaping our future by being present in almost every aspect of modern life.
+This is just one iteration of how IoT shapes our future by being present in almost every aspect of modern life.
 Look closely and you will find that almost everything has an IoT component or can be integrated with an IoT solution.
 An IoT based remote camera control system has many current and successful implementations.